Pureblueessentialsorg/pureblueessentials.com.au/content/about/index.md

 And isn’t it also just a really great colour !?!

 Essential oils need to be protected from light.
-So when sourcing bottles we chose cobalt blue.
+So we chose cobalt blue for our bottles.
 A no brainer really.
 We hope you enjoy our beautiful blue bottles.

 \**www. supercolor.com*